supravo474/UptownFunk/README.md

 # Top-down shooter
-To launch the game, just open `main.exe` file.
+To launch the game, just open `main.py` file.

 If you want to play your own modified version of the game, you need to install dependencies first.
 ```